-All of us are aware of the fact that the gaming market is currently dominated by the major players Microsoft, Sony, and the latest addition to the list is Apple Arcade game services.
+All of us are aware of the fact that the gaming market is currently dominated by the major players, Microsoft, Sony, and the latest addition to the list is Apple Arcade game services.
 But, the scenario is going to change with Stadia, potentially making long-lasting impacts on the gaming industry.
-This article explores the Google Stadia (its a game streaming service!) in multiple dimensions and sees if it will change the future of gaming forever.
+This article explores Google Stadia (its a game streaming service!) in multiple dimensions and sees if it will change the future of gaming forever.

 Dive in deeper to learn more about this gaming console.